Darxo/Hardened/README.md

 - **Student** no longer grants any experience.
 It now grants +1 Perk Point when you reach level 8 instead of level 11
 - **Sweeping Strikes** is completely reworked: It now grants +5 Melee Defense for every adjacent enemy until the start of your next turn the first time you use a melee attack skill on an adjacent enemy.
 It still requires a two-handed weapon
 - **Swift Stabs** has been completely reworked.
 It's now called **Hit and Run**.
 It makes it so all dagger attacks can be used at 2 tiles and will move the user one tile closer before the attack.
 When the attack hits the enemy, the user is moved back to the original tile
+- **Sword Mastery** no longer grants **Kata Step**.
+It now causes your attacks against enemies whose turn has already started to lower their Initaitive by a stacking 15% (up to a maximum of 90%) until the start of their next turn
 - **Target Practice** has been completely reworked.
 It now makes it 50% less likely for your arrows to hit the cover, when you have no clear line of fire (stronger than vanilla Bullseye)
+- **Tempo** is completely reworked.
+It grants +15 Initiative until the start of your next turn whenever you move a tile during your turn.
+It also grants **Kata Step**
 - **Through the Gaps** is now always active but.
 It now lowers your armor penetration by 10% (down from increasing it by 10%)
 - **Throwing Mastery** is mostly completely reworked.
 It now grants 30% more damage for your first throwing attack each turn, no matter the range.
 It now allows swapping a throwing weapon with an empty throwing weapon or empty slot for free, once per turn
 - **Trick Shooter** no longer causes your **Aimed Shot** to trigger a morale check on the main target hit